Iguanx/HuntOfWumpus/README.md

 # HuntOfWumpus
-Hunt of Wumpus console game
+Hunt of Wumpus console game in c++